 Chef Valk is a native Piemontese and takes great pride in preparing dishes that are not only full of flavor but are works of art, as beautiful to look at as they are to eat.

-You can read more about the traditional foods of Piemont and the meal at La Foresteria
+Keep reading to learn about the traditional foods of Piemont and the meal at La Foresteria

 The five-course menu consisted of: